ablestack/reactive-domain-objects/TECHNICAL.md

 }
 ```

-> Note: any child objects and collections of Domain Models that implement ICustomSync will no longer be auto-synchronized.
+> Note: any child objects and collections of RDOs that implement ICustomSync will no longer be auto-synchronized.
 To subsequently synchronize a child object or collection, of of the following options are available:

 - A custom recursive sync routine is write, which could even take advantage of the ICustomSync interface by implementing on child Domain objects
 - The 'continueSmartSync' function (passed into the method), can be called for each child object [Object Path](TODO)